User Community Service Desk Downloads

 Resolving Tasks

 This article applies to the default MDM workflow as described in Publishing Workflow.
-However, a workflow can be configured to follow a different process if necessary.
+If you’re using a customized publishing workflow, the specific steps might vary.

 Move changes through workflow steps

-Before the changes can be published, the task has to be moved through intermediate workflow steps.
-The multistep process ensures that changes to records in MDM Web App follow a preconfigured process so that incorrect changes cannot be propagated.
+Before you can publish changes, the task must move through intermediate workflow steps.
+This ensures that changes to records follow a preconfigured process so that incorrect changes cannot be propagated.

-The transition options that are available depend on the workflow configuration, the current step, and your permissions.
+Which transition options you have available depends on the workflow configuration, the current step in the workflow, and your permissions.

-To move the task to the next step, use the Actions button.
+To move the task to the next step, use the Actions menu.
 You can access it from the following places:

 Resolve and publish button in taskbar